theodoreyong9/AIWA/README.md

   — a plugin can genuinely stake and claim on the domain's behalf, not a simulated stand-in.
 A close button unmounts the iframe cleanly.
 146 JS tests total.
+- **Two real security findings, both closed with tests proving the fix, not just asserted.** Both came from the same source: precise questions, not a checklist audit.
+Asked "le soul correspond à une signature AIWA ou Solana? ils sont où?" — checking the answer meant reading `conservation.js`'s ownership check directly, which turned up a real vulnerability: `claim.owner == from` was a plain string comparison, with nothing verifying whoever wrote a `transfer` event actually controlled the private key behind `from`.
+Anyone able to add an event to a domain's shared history (which, after reconciliation, is anyone who's ever merged with the victim) could forge a transfer stealing any claim.
+Closed in both languages with real cryptography — `conservation-bridge.js` (`@noble/curves`) and `conservation_bridge.rs` (`ed25519-dalek`) now require a transfer to carry a real Ed25519 signature over `(claimId, from, to, nonce, timestamp)`, verified against the declared `signerPubkey`, with a further check that hashing that exact public key reproduces the claimed `from` domain id — proof of control, not a declared label.
+A nonce replay guard prevents reapplying an already-consumed signed transfer.
+The load-bearing test in each language: a real attacker keypair signs a transfer claiming someone else's domain id as `from` — confirmed rejected, victim's claim untouched, attacker receives nothing.
+Extracted the domain-id derivation into a shared `domain-id.js` / `domain_id.rs` in the process, and — since the derivation now sits inside a signature- verification path — extended it from a 12-hex-char truncation (48 bits, within reach of a resourced brute-force search for a colliding key) to the full 64-hex-char / 256-bit hash, truncating only for display via a separate `shortDomainLabel()`/`short_domain_label()`.
+  Second: confirmed the user's own suspicion that identity-cost state living in a standalone variable was "critical for interplanetary deployment" — it was. `identityState` never got folded from H_d, meaning two domains that reconciled after any partition would never learn the other had a legitimately registered identity.
+Closed with `identity-cost-reducer.js` / `identity_cost_reducer.rs`: a verified burn becomes an `identity-register` DAG event, folded and propagated by `merge()` like everything else, reusing `registerIdentityCost()`'s already-tested replay guard unchanged rather than writing new verification logic. `identity-flow.js` simplified to no longer touch any local identity state at all — it now only produces a verified `(signature, burnedLamports)` pair for the caller to fold as an event.
+  **A near-miss caught before delivery, not after**: `main.js` had its own local copy of the domain-id derivation, independent of the one just extracted for the signature-verification path, and that local copy still truncated to 12 characters after the shared one was extended to 256 bits.
+Had this shipped, no legitimately signed transfer would ever have verified.
+Caught by a routine check of which imports were actually wired up, not by a test written for this specific mistake — a reminder that extracting a shared function doesn't by itself remove a stale duplicate elsewhere.
+Verified end to end outside the DOM, using the exact functions `main.js` calls: wallet created → domain id derived (64 chars) → identity registered via a real DAG event → accrued 50 → sent 20 (signed) → sender left with 30, recipient independently confirmed to own an active claim of 20.
+New whitepaper §7 and §26 security notes, Appendix H.18 and H.19.
+155 JS / 120 Rust tests total (114 lib + 6 integration).